BassimGh/CoronaJump/README.md

 **A Covid-19 inspired mobile game**

-This project was created to learn/practice c++ and using the unity workflow.
+This project was created to learn c# and unity.
 At the time of creation the pandemic was in its early stages, hence the idea to make a game of a similar theme.

 ## The Game